 Understanding the rules of life is important for creating informed conservation plans that account for the ecological constraints of species.
-I work with individual species or groups to address targeted management needs and also at broader phylogenetic and spatial scales to answer overarching questions of invertebrate conservation.
+We work with individual species or groups to address targeted management needs and also at broader phylogenetic and spatial scales to answer overarching questions of invertebrate conservation.

-Many of the tools I utilize and develop seek to process and generate vast amounts of data to address the 'data gap' prevalent in invertebrate conservation.
+Many of the tools we utilize and develop seek to process and generate vast amounts of data to address the 'data gap' prevalent in invertebrate conservation.
 This work has largely focused on non-marine molluscs, on the of the most threatened groups on the planet with the greatest number of documented extinctions of any major group (Lydeard et al. 2004).
 Future work will expand to marine taxa and seek to determine whether similarities exist in conservation needs spanning the land-freshwater-saltwater boundaries.

 Ranne's mountainsnail (needs evaluation) JGP